 10. SHARE GREAT STUFF

-Remember it's not just about attracting fans on Facebook, but keeping them and interacting regularly.
+Remember it's not just about attracting followers on Facebook, but keeping them and interacting regularly.

-Here are some things you can do to increase engagement with your fans:
+Here are some things you can do to increase engagement with your followers:

 Local newspapers are a fantastic way to reach the local community and engage with your target audience.
 The local press respond to local people, so make sure you develop a relationship with them.
 The first thing a club needs to do is appoint a Club Publicity Officer.
 This person must be a good writer and confident at speaking/liaising in order to build relationships and will be the contact person for all media enquires.
 The local newspapers are important as they can: